tcharding/kernel/tutorial/track-two.rst

   	    scripts/checkpatch.pl --terse --strict --show-types drivers/staging/FOO/*.{ch}

-  If you'd like something more challenging you may like to try `sparse` errors.
+  If you'd like something more challenging you may like to try `Sparse` errors.

   .. code:: bash